MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 [!INCLUDE[configure-proxy](configure-proxy.md)]

-You may also want to explicitly configure `zypper` (via `yast2`) to use this proxy at all times.
+You may also want to explicitly configure `zypper` (via `yast2`) to always use this proxy.
 To do so, run the `yast2 proxy` command as superuser, and fill in the information presented in the form.
 If you have a window manager available on your system, you can also use the `Network Services > Proxy` pane in the `YaST Control Center`.

 For advanced configuration or more information, see the [OpenSUSE Proxy configuration documentation](https://www.suse.com/documentation/slms1/book_slms/data/sec_wy_config_updates_proxy.html)

-In order to get the Microsoft signing key and get the package from our repository, your proxy needs to allow HTTPS connections to the following addresses:
+To get the Microsoft signing key and get the package from our repository, your proxy needs to allow HTTPS connections to the following addresses:

 * `https://packages.microsoft.com`